Use Code

 Glycemic Variability

 Glycemic variability, or swings in blood glucose levels, is an important metric to monitor.
-Keep in mind that certain degrees of glucose variability, or fluctuation in glucose, are actually normal; this has to do with circadian rhythms, hormones, and the regulation of very important bodily functions.
+Remember that certain degrees of glucose variability, or fluctuation in glucose, is normal; this has to do with circadian rhythms, hormones, and the regulation of important bodily functions.

-However, when swings in glucose become abnormally radical, reaching dangerous peaks or lows, or vacillating between hyperglycemia and hypoglycemia, this could indicate complications.
+However, this could indicate complications when swings in glucose become abnormally radical, reaching dangerous peaks or lows, or vacillating between hyperglycemia and hypoglycemia.

 Why Individual Treatment Matters